narulakeshav/silicon/README.md

 # Design
 Designing Silicon was pretty simple.
 I only used `Twitter Bootstrap`, `Animate.css`, `WOW.js`, `Material Icons`, and `Font Awesome`.
 I wanted to follow NYT black and white theme so it looks consistent.
+<br><br>
+For larger screen such as for laptops and desktops, there is a sticky sidebar that lets you navigate through any sections.
+In smaller devices, such as phones and tablets, there's a fixed navbar which allows you to do the same thing.

 # The New York Times
 The content belong to The New York Times.
 In no way, am I affiliated with the content or The New York Times.
 This is just a project where I used and implemented the New York Times APIs.